 How do I know if non-surgical fat reduction is a good option for me?

 In my opinion, non-surgical fat reduction is a good option for those who have tried diet and exercise and yet still have stubborn pockets of fat that are resistant.
-These are typically individuals with a BMI of 30 or less.
+These are typically individuals with a BMI (Body Mass Index) of 30 or less.
 They must also have a realistic expectation of what they hope to achieve through non-surgical fat reduction.

 What are the benefits of non-surgical fat reduction?